emilioforrer/haml_coffee_assets/README.md

 # HamlCoffeeAssets [![Build Status](https://secure.travis-ci.org/netzpirat/haml_coffee_assets.png)](http://travis-ci.org/netzpirat/haml_coffee_assets)

-HamlCoffeeAssets compiles [Haml CoffeeScript](https://github.com/9elements/haml-coffee) templates in the Rails 3.1 asset pipeline, so you can use them as JavaScript Template in your JavaScript heavy application.
+HamlCoffeeAssets compiles [Haml CoffeeScript](https://github.com/9elements/haml-coffee) templates in the Rails 3.1 asset pipeline, so you can use them as JavaScript templates in your JavaScript heavy Rails application.

 Tested on MRI Ruby 1.8.7, 1.9.2, REE and the latest version of JRuby.